zainibeats/taskwise/README.md

 - **Smart Categorization**: Automatically categorizes tasks based on content
 - **Subtask Suggestions**: AI generates relevant subtasks to help break down complex tasks
 - **Task Management**: Create, edit, complete, and delete tasks with an intuitive interface
+- **Cross-Device Sync**: Access your tasks from any device by connecting to your self-hosted server

 ## 🛠️ Technology Stack